Will it glue? On short-depth designs beyond the unitary group: Matchgate group

 \section{Matchgate group}

 In this section, we prove our results on the $n$-qubit matchgate group $\mathcal{M}_{n}$, which models the evolution of free fermions (without particle number preservation).
-Matchgate designs have been applied to shadow estimation of fermionic observables \cite{wan2023matchgate,majsak2025simple}, scalable benchmarking of quantum computers \cite{helsen2011matchgate, chapman2025fermionic}, and the development of quantum advantage schemes \cite{oszmaniec2022fermion}.
+Matchgate designs have been applied to shadow estimation of fermionic observables \cite{wan2023matchgate} , scalable benchmarking of quantum computers \cite{helsen2011matchgate} , and the development of quantum advantage schemes \cite{oszmaniec2022fermion}.
 Here we will prove that the superblock construction for matchgate designs requires depth $\Omega(n^{1/3})$ to anti-concentrate (though this is probably not sufficient).
-We will furthermore provide stronger lightcone based lower bounds for relative and additive error matchgate state designs.
+We will furthermore provide stronger lightcone-based lower bounds for relative and additive-error matchgate state designs.